txoof/insertFiles/README.md

 ### Inserting Files
 Click the "Insert Files" button and follow the instructions.

 Use the "Browse" button to locate a folder full of files that will be inserted into one grade-year folder.
 Then choose which grade-level folder those files will be inserted into.
-This is **VERY** difficult to undo.
-Please act with care.
+This is **VERY** difficult to undo. ***Please act with care***.

 insert_files will attempt to find the appropriate folders and insert each file into the correct sub folder.
 When it is complete, insert_files will generate a report indicating files that were inserted and those which could not be inserted.